ronflima/zapalloc/README.md

 ## Fast or Crash

 This library was created with this in mind: be fast or crash.
-There is no memory debugging, no memory protection, no nothing.
+There is no memory debugging, no memory protection, no thread protection, no nothing.
 So, if your software invade memory, it will crash.
 So, be careful.

 # Simple, stupid

-This library was built over STDC malloc/calloc/realloc functions.
+This library was built over STDC malloc/calloc/realloc functions at this version.
+In the future, it will replace, internally, STDC functions in favor of system calls that can be faster.
 It was designed to minimize system calls when returning memory to the user.
 Algorithms are really simple and are designed for speed.

+# Concepts

+All memory is attached to a _context_.
+A context manages a certain amount of memory which is defined during its initialization.
+If you request more memory than it was initialized, the library will increase the internal memory in order to return to you more memory, but using its initial definitions.

+During its initialization, you must provide the number of blocks and the size of each block.
+ZapAlloc will initialize your context with so much memory already allocated inside.
+For instance, let's say you asked for 1024 blocks of 2048 bytes each.
+During initialization, ZapAlloc will create a poll of 1024 blocks, with 2048 bytes each.
+Each call to alloc function will return to you a block containing 2048 bytes.
+When you request the 1025th block, ZapAlloc will create a new poll containing more 2014 blocks of 2048 bytes each and return a 2048 bytes block to you.

+The ideia behind the scenes is to:

+- centralize all memory management on a single manageable place (the _context_);
+- request a lot of memory at once, but fewer times to the system, reducing the quantity of system calls.

+# License

+This library is provided using MIT license.